openshift-labs/learn-katacoda/intro-openshift/resource-objects/05-creating-resource-objects.md

-The ``oc edi`` command would be used to change an existing resource object, it cannot be used to create a new object.
+The ``oc edit`` command would be used to change an existing resource object, it cannot be used to create a new object.
 To create a new object you need to use the ``oc create`` command.

 The ``oc create`` option provides a generic way of creating any resource object from a JSON or YAML definition, as well as a simpler option driven method for a subset of resource object types.

-If for example we wished to create a secure route for the application with our own host name, we would create a ``fqdn-route.json`` file containing the definition of the route:
+If for example you wanted to create a secure route for the application with your own host name, you would create a ``coming-soon-fqdn.json`` file containing the definition of the route:

 ```
 {